tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-uninstall/index.rst

 ``/purge_wapt_dir=1`` Purges WAPT directory (removes all folders and files)
 ===================== =====================================================

-Uninstalling WAPT agent on Linux
+Uninstalling a WAPT agent on Linux
 --------------------------------

-* default uninstall of WAPT agent can be achieved with the following command, depending on your Linux OS:
+* default uninstall of a WAPT agent can be achieved with the following command, depending on your Linux OS:

   .. code-block:: bash